Sikandar-005/WRO-2025-Future-Engineers---TEAM-BAITUSSALAM/README.md

 Our journey in WRO 2025 is a reflection of what Baitussalam stands for: bridging the gap between tradition and technology, and empowering youth to become ethical, forward-thinking engineers of tomorrow.

+# 🚀 Our Journey 🌟

+We are three teammates — Taha Umere, Zulqarnain, and Sikandar — bound together by friendship, teamwork, and a shared passion for technology.
+We study at Jamia Baitussalam Talagang, an Islamic institute that nurtures both academic excellence and strong moral values.

+Our journey began with a simple idea: to step into the world of robotics and engineering through the WRO 2025 Future Engineers challenge.
+With limited resources but unlimited determination, we started from simple programmes — learning new tools, exploring new technologies, and understanding the real-world applications of robotics.

+Along the way, we faced challenges that tested our patience and problem-solving skills — from mechanical design issues to fine-tuning code for better performance.
+Each challenge became a stepping stone, making our team stronger and our project better.

+This repository is the record of our progress — the designs, the code, the experiments, and the lessons learned.
+For us, this is more than a competition; it’s a journey of growth, learning, and teamwork.
+And we’re just getting started.